I love using OneNote to save all kinds of information.

 If you choose to delete the existing backups, you can always manually create a backup to ensure that the data is not lost.
 You can also manually lock your password-protected notebook sections at any time by pressing Ctrl + Alt + L on your keyboard.

 If you have a lot of important data on your computer that you can’t afford to lose, then it’s a good idea to have a backup plan.
 Since a good backup plan requires you to store your backups on a different computer or hard drive, external hard drives are usually the most affordable options.
-Click here to check out an affordable 1 TB external hard drive from Amazon.
+Click here to check out some of the external hard drive options available on Amazon.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.